 Launched in April 2021, the Artificial Intelligence Institute is hosted by the Division of Health, Engineering, Computing and Science at the University of Waikato.
-It aims to support greater connection and knowledge-sharing between tertiary and wider research organisations and industry to support the development of a vibrant AI ecosystem in New Zealand.
+It aims to encourage greater connection and knowledge-sharing between tertiary and wider research organisations and industry to support the development of a vibrant AI ecosystem in New Zealand.
 The Institute has a special focus on real-time analytics for big data, machine learning and deep learning.

-Inspired by their experience at Waikato, many Waikato graduates have gone on to achieve amazing things including Dr Shane Legg, the co-founder of Google DeepMind and Dr Craig Nevill-Manning who founded Google’s first remote engineering center located in New York
+Inspired by their experience at Waikato, many Waikato graduates have gone on to achieve amazing things including Dr Shane Legg, the co-founder of Google DeepMind and Dr Craig Nevill-Manning who founded Google’s first remote engineering center located in New York.

 Demonstrate research leadership by developing the skills of our researchers, jointly funding preliminary, exploratory, proof-of-concept and postgraduate research projects, and managing teaching loads to allow academic staff to be fully active researchers.

 Work collaboratively to address factors limiting AI research in New Zealand, including talent, funding, and research focused opportunities, incentives and infrastructure, so that a sustainable research ecosystem may thrive.